-3 API Descriptions
+API Descriptions

 The OpenFusion Trading Service provides most of its functionality through the interfaces of the trader components: Register, Lookup, Admin, Link and Proxy.
 The interfaces listed here are these primary interfaces.
-The complete IDL API is provided elsewhere as part of the product distribution.
+The complete IDL API is provided as part of the OpenFusion installation, in the idl subdirectory.

-3.1 TraderComponents Interface
+TraderComponents Interface